 An approach that has been effective when working with same-sex parents is Emotionally Focused Therapy (EFT).
 EFT promotes valuing authenticity and empowering clients.
-This approach focuses on emotions and attachment issues rather than cognitive aspects of relationships.
+This approach focuses on emotions and attachment issues rather than the cognitive aspects of relationships.

 Another successful approach is Gay Affirmation Therapy, which is a culturally sensitive, strengths-based model that focuses on the social development of LGBTQ+ people and works toward client self-acceptance.

-A third approach used when working with gay parents and their children is the Satir Family Therapy Model.
+A third approach used when working with gay parents and their children are the Satir Family Therapy Model.
 This theoretical approach focuses on love and acceptance within the family unit.
 There are many hands-on interventions that can be used to help understand each other’s perspectives and create a stronger bond.

 There are also many support groups for gay parents and the children of gay parents.
 These groups help to alleviate feelings of alienation and promote unity and acceptance.

 For more information, please contact Nancy at The Mental Gym!